Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Monte-Carlo Simulations

 Only moderate size distortion is visible in large systems for small samples (e.g.~$K\ge 50,\; T=50$).
 As expected, the test procedure works remarkably well for the sparse DGP1 in high dimensions.
 However, size properties under the non-sparse DGP2 do not deviate much from its sparse counterpart, although for both DGP2 and DGP3 we do observe a slight deterioration of size when the dimension of the system increases.

 Interestingly, the three different information criteria show substantially different behavior.
-EBIC, due to its very stringent nature, tends to perform well only in very large systems, while it is comparatively worse than BIC and even AIC in small samples.
+EBIC, due to its very stringent nature, tends to perform well only in very large systems, while it is essentially equal to a bivariate Granger causality test in small systems.
 We have to add though that the good performance of AIC in particular is somewhat inflated by the imposed lower bound on the penalty; unreported simulations show that without the lower bound AIC performs significantly worse, often selecting too many variables rendering the post-OLS estimation infeasible.
 The one advantage of using EBIC as information criterion to tune $\lambda$ in the $K>>T$ settings when $T$ is small (e.g. $T= 50,100$) is the possibility to avoid the lower bound on the penalty.
-However, since this comes at a price of more size distortion, we recommend the use of BIC instead, along with the $0.5 T$ lower bound on the penalty.
+However, since this comes at a price of more size distortion, we recommend the use of BIC instead, along with the lower bound on the penalty.
+When comparing the different choices of the tuning parameter we can narrow down the best performing ones (in terms of size and power) to BIC and $\lambda^{th}$.
+However, in terms of computational time, estimating the tuning parameter using information criteria is considerably faster.